 Cloudflare also supports WebP if you’re using their Pro, Business, or Enterprise plan.
 In your Polish settings, check “WebP” and Cloudflare will serve WebP images to supported browsers.

 12. Should I Enable WebP Caching In WP Rocket?

 In the majority of cases, you should leave WebP caching off.

-WP rocket says you should leave it disabled if:
+WP Rocket says you should leave WebP caching disabled if:

 - Your WebP plugin is serving WebP with <picture> element or .htaccess.

 - You’re using Cloudflare’s cache everything page rule, Varnish, or NGINX caching.

 13. Regenerate Images If Necessary

 Once you select a WebP conversion method, the plugin will do the rest.
 If you’re using WebP Conversion For Media, you need to regenerate images.
 The plugin author says this should only be done once after installation.
 It can also stress your server, so do it during a time of low traffic.

 SVGs don’t get flagged in Lighthouse since it only tests for BMP, JPEG, and PNG images.
 So if you want to improve scores while also serving high quality images, SVGs might be the way to go.